Delacombe, Victoria: Education

+Delacombe Primary School opened in 1981.
+Lumen Christi Primary School is a Catholic school which opened in 1990.

 Transport

 The main form of transport in Delacombe is the private motor car and it can be classed as a car dependent suburb and over 50% of all households with more than two vehicles.
 The suburb is serviced by Ballarat taxis and the Route 25 bus service operates to the city.

 A branch of the disused Cattleyards freight railway line terminated in Delacombe and was proposed by the Victorian Greens transport policy as the site of a potential railway station, however the line was demolished in 2010.
 The nearest railway station is Wendouree 5 km to the north.

 Parks and open space

 While there is still much greenfield land in Delacombe, currently the Delacombe Sports Centre is set aside as a public recreation space.

 The Delacombe wetlands are currently under construction.
 Storm water from the recent housing developments will create this into a vibrant flora and fauna area.